JesusGautamah/chatgpt_assistant/README.md

 The discord commands prefix can be changed in the .env file.
 The default prefix is !!

-- dgpt!start - shows the welcome message
+- !!start - shows the welcome message
-- dgpt!help - shows the help message
+- !!help - shows the help message
-- dgpt!login email:password - logs in the user.
+- !!login email:password - logs in the user.
 Remember to use private messages to register or login and share a server with right permissions with the bot to message it.
-- dgpt!register email:password - registers a new user, email is not verfied yet, so you can use any email, the password is encrypted with bcrypt and stored in the database with salt.
-- dgpt!list - lists the user created chatbots
+- !!list - lists the user created chatbots
-- dgpt!sl_chat CHAT TITLE - starts a chat with the chatbot with the given title
+- !!sl_chat CHAT TITLE - starts a chat with the chatbot with the given title
-- dgpt!new_chat CHAT TITLE - creates a new chatbot with the given title
+- !!new_chat CHAT TITLE - creates a new chatbot with the given title
-- dgpt!ask TEXT - sends a text to the chatbot
+- !!ask TEXT - sends a text to the chatbot

 ## Telegram Bot Commands